SegaraRai/weather.svg/README.md

 ## Usage

-Specify the following query parameters at `https://.../weather.svg`
+Add the following query parameters to the URL of the API server: `https://weather-svg.abelia.workers.dev/weather.svg`.

 ### Location Parameters